avocadoge/avocadoge.github.io/index.md

 ## Features

-AvocaDoge is deflationary in nature, as a 10% tax is applied to all transfers.
+AvocaDoge is deflationary in nature, as a 10% tax is applied to all transactions.

 Transfers incur: